fnproject/tutorials/node/intro/README.md

 The output message
-`Updating route /nodefn using image fndemouser/nodefn:0.0.2...` let's us know that the function packaged in the image "fndemouser/nodefn:0.0.2" has been bound by the Fn server to the route "/nodefn".
+`Updating route /nodefn using image fndemouser/nodefn:0.0.2...` lets us know that the function packaged in the image "fndemouser/nodefn:0.0.2" has been bound by the Fn server to the route "/nodefn".
 We'll see how to use the route below.